Skip to main content

 Can my employer cancel my visa?

 No. Only the Department of Home Affairs (the Department) can formally cancel your visa.
-If you are in Australia on an employer-sponsored work visa (such as the Temporary Skilled Shortage (TSS) Subclass 482 visa or the Skilled Employer Sponsored Regional (SESR) Subclass 494 visa and cease employment, your employer has an obligation to notify the Department that you have ceased employment with them.
+If you are in Australia on an employer-sponsored work visa (such as the Skills in Demand (SID) Subclass 482 visa or the Skilled Employer Sponsored Regional (SESR) Subclass 494 visa and cease employment, your employer has an obligation to notify the Department that you have ceased employment with them.
 The Department may then take steps to cancel your visa.

 What happens if my student visa is cancelled in Australia?